mootwise-matt/he3-lang/docs/language/oo.md

 # Object-Oriented Model

 ## Overview
-He³ implements a complete object-oriented programming model with classes, inheritance, interfaces, and properties.
+He³ implements a **complete object-oriented programming model** with classes, inheritance, interfaces, and properties.
 The OO system is fully integrated with the module registry for runtime class discovery and method resolution.

+## ✅ **Implementation Status: COMPLETE**

+The Object-Oriented Programming system is **fully implemented and functional**:

+- **✅ Class Definition**: Define classes with fields and methods
+- **✅ Object Creation**: Create objects with `new` keyword
+- **✅ Field Access**: Read and write object fields with type safety
+- **✅ Method Calls**: Virtual and static method dispatch
+- **✅ Method Execution**: Complete method execution with bytecode interpretation
+- **✅ Module Registry**: Runtime class discovery and registration
+- **✅ Type Safety**: Runtime type validation and checking
+- **✅ Memory Management**: Proper object lifecycle management

 ## Classes
 ```he3